 Graham McAleer was born and raised in England, and attended universities in England, Canada, Belgium and the USA.
 He is especially interested in moral theory, phenomenology, medieval philosophy, and social and political theory.
 His most recent book is To Kill Another: Homicide and Natural Law (Transaction, 2010).

 James Quirk, a Loyola alumnus, teaches at American University and The Catholic University of America.
 His work has taken him to the Balkans, the Kurdistan Region of Iraq, and a Loyola service-immersion mission to Mexico.
-He is actively engaged in the emerging scholarship about online education, and blogs for the Foreign Policy Association.
+He has published articles in U.S. and foreign journals, is actively engaged in the emerging scholarship about online education, and blogs for the Foreign Policy Association.
 He has taught in the Liberal Studies program since 2003.